arunanika/divire/README.md

-2. Download and install OpenCV (Use a 4.0.0 version) at http://opencv.org/releases.html.
+2. Download OpenCV (Use a 4.3.0 version) sources at http://opencv.org/releases.html.